publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch68/schIV–B/m__us_usc_t42_s5195.md

  __Executive Order No. 10222__

     Ex.
 Ord.
 No. 10222, Mar.
 8, 1951, 16 F.R.
 2247, which transferred to Federal Civil Defense Administration functions of Health Resources Office of National Security Resources Board, was revoked by section 904(a)(2) of Ex.
 Ord.
 No. 12919, June 3, 1994, 59 F.R.
-29533, formerly set out as a note under [section 2153 of Title 50][/us/usc/t50/s2153], Appendix, War and National Defense.
+29533, formerly set out as a note under section 2153 of the Appendix to Title 50, War and National Defense.

  __Executive Order No. 10346__